Dog fighting: Philippines

 Dog fighting is illegal in the Philippines under the Animal Welfare Act of 1998, with those involved being convicted under animal cruelty laws.

 Russia

-Although animal cruelty laws exist in Russia, dog fighting is widely practiced.
+As of 1999, dog fighting is popular in Russia.
+Although animal cruelty laws exist in Russia, dog fighting is widely practiced according to a 2007 report by The New York Times.
 Laws prohibiting dog fights have been passed in certain places like Moscow by order of that city's mayor.
 In much of Russia, dog fights are legally held, generally using Caucasian Shepherd Dogs, Georgian shepherds and Central Asian Shepherd Dogs.
 Temperament tests, which are a common and relatively mild form of dog fighting used for breeding purposes, are fairly commonplace.
 Most dog fights are traditional contests used to test the stamina and ability of working dogs used to protect livestock.
 Unlike fights with pit bulls and other fighting breeds, a veterinarian is always on hand, the contests are never to the death, and serious injuries are very rare.
 Most fights are over in minutes when it is clear which dog is superior.
 At the end of three rounds, the contest is declared a draw.

+In 2018, the Russian government passed legislation on the responsible treatment of animals, which strengthened laws against dog fighting.
+Although the practice was prohibited and made punishable by law, it continued to take place as of 2021.
+Kirill Goryachev of the Moscow Society for the Protection of Animals stated to news channel "360" that the police's enforcement of the law was ineffective.
+He said that there was no specialised unit to tackle dog fighting in the way that the police have specific agencies to tackle illegal gambling rings.